particle-iot/docs/src/content/support/shipping-and-returns/returns.md

 - We reserve the right to limit support, or deny returns on items that were purchased over 1 calendar year from the order date or deprecated/unsupported products
 - If your return is not received in restockable condition, we reserve the right to change your refund amount or method (e.g., limit your refund to store credit)
 -Your original shipping charge will not be refunded
-- A $2.85 per device restocking fee will be deducted from any refunds issued
+- A 10% restocking fee will be deducted from any refunds issued